SomeRandomNoobKekeke/CrabUI/README.md

 ## Instalation

 Currently luatrauma workshop dependency system is broken
-When IFactory fixes it using CUI will be as simple as subscribing to a mod
+When IFactory fixes it, using CUI will be as simple as subscribing to a mod
 But here's hacky install steps if you want to try it now:
 - Download main branch of this repository
 - Copy CSharp folder into your mod